 What should you not do after the procedure?

 You should not do the following after your injections:

-- Avoid any pressure or massage to the injection site including facials for 4 hours.
+- Before the procedure, try to avoid any head-down positions for 4 hours, such as shopping for shoes, and avoid any pressure or massage to the injection site including facials for 4 hours.
+After the procedure